sky-uk/gdp-hydra-terraform/README.md

 | kubeconfigs | Map of the kuber config files for all clusters.
 These files are also zipped up and uploaded to kubeconfig_url |

 You can run `terraform output` from an initialised terraform directory to get the outputs of the terrafom config to use in things like CI or to get access details for different resources.

+## Documentation

+Parts of this documentation have been generated from the module souce via https://github.com/segmentio/terraform-docs